-1.2.1 Tools ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills.
+1.2.1 I OOIS ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills.
 A dial indicator or other suitable measuring tool for checking ring & pinion backlash.
-A razor knife for nylon tubing.
-A torque wrench (See vehicle service manual for required torque range).
-A lubricant drain reservoir.
-A slide hammer for removing CV axles.
-Suitable measuring tools to measure a differential for preload shimming (e.g., an automotive feeler gauge).
-A 11.2mm [7/16"] drill and 1⁄4"NPT tap for bulkhead fitting installation.
-An automotive bearing puller (e.g., ARB Bearing Puller #0770001) or a differential carrier bearing puller.
-A bearing press or arbor press.
-Automotive feeler gauges.
-1.2.2 Supplies ☐ Thread lubricant/sealant compound (e.g., LOCTITE #567). ☐ Thread locking compound (e.g., LOCTITE #272).
+A razor knife for nylon tubing. ☐ A torque wrench (See vehicle service manual for required torque range).
+A lubricant drain reservoir. ☐ Suitable measuring tools to measure a differential for preload shimming (e.g., an automotive feeler gauge).
+An 11.2mm [7/16"] drill and 1⁄4"NPT tap for bulkhead fitting installation. ☐ An automotive bearing puller (e.g., ARB Bearing Puller #0770001) or a differential carrier bearing puller. ☐ A bearing press or arbor press.
+A soft hammer (e.g. copper or nylon) 1.2.2 Supplies ☐ Thread lubricant/sealant compound (e.g., LOCTITE #567).
+Thread locking compound (e.g., LOCTITE #272).
 A gasket sealant or replacement gasket for your differential.
 A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants).
 A soap and water mixture to test for air leaks.
 A selection of differential bearing shims to set-up preload and backlash.